-- 1. The unit can be located on a reinforced concrete foundation or rooftop. - Provide clearance from heat sources and interference with utilities when selecting the location for suspended units. - 3.
-Portable units require no special installation accommodations.
+- 1. The unit can be located on a reinforced concrete foundation or rooftop. - 2.
+Provide clearance from heat sources and interference with utilities when selecting the location for suspended units. - 3.
+Portable units require no special installation accommodations. - Note: Units with explosion vents are not available in portable configurations.